New York

 Geographically, Michigan and New York differ in terms of their landscapes and natural features.
 Michigan is known for its abundant lakes and forests, with over 11,000 inland lakes and numerous state parks.
 The state’s Upper Peninsula is characterized by rugged terrain and beautiful natural scenery, attracting outdoor enthusiasts and tourists alike.
 In contrast, New York is home to a diverse range of landscapes, including the Adirondack Mountains, the Finger Lakes, and the iconic Niagara Falls.
 The state is also known for its bustling cities, such as New York City, which is a major global hub for finance, commerce, and culture.

-See also Is Pepper Spray Legal In New York City
+See also How Many People Live In Buffalo New York

 Heading 2: The Two States